usnistgov/w3c-data-shapes-shacl-resources-monitor/README.md

 This software runs in POSIX environments (e.g., Linux, macOS, *BSD, Windows Subsystem for Linux (WSL)).
 The Python `venv` module is required (usability can be checked with `python3 -m venv --help`), as are `git` and `make`.
 (A note on Make variants: BSD Make is not tested.)

+A Java tool is used to normalize syntax as part of the build process.
+A Java runtime will be needed.

 This software can be run with the following commands, starting from any directory the user prefers.
 This will demonstrate operating in `/tmp`.

 ```bash